Russia Detains Head Of Cybercrime Group On Treason Charges - UrduPoint

 Three years later he received an "innovative breakthrough" award from President Vladimir Putin "for developments in the field of identifying and preventing cyberthreats", according to the Kremlin's website.

-Critics say Russia and its FSB domestic intelligence agency are doing little to collaborate with Western probes into cybercrime.

-"Any optimists left to believe the FSB is getting serious about international cooperation in cybercrime investigations?" intelligence expert Andrei Soldatov tweeted after Sachkov was detained.

-Moscow in recent years has also faced numerous allegations of cyberattacks on Western countries that resulted in sanctions and the expulsion of its diplomats.
+Moscow in recent years has faced numerous allegations of cyberattacks on Western countries that resulted in multiple sanctions and the expulsion of its diplomats.

-Western countries, including the United States, have accused Russia of meddling in their elections, saying the interference was carried out by either Russian security services or Kremlin-linked hackers.

 At home, a growing number of Russians have been accused of high treason or disclosing state secrets.